 In addition to completing the required courses, participants will need to complete a Capstone Project including a written and oral presentation which applies knowledge gained in the program.
 Course offerings are structured such that a TCED candidate can complete certification requirements within a two-year period.
 To maintain certification, participants must complete a minimum of 48 hours of training over a three-year period.

-View the 2019 TCED course calendar
+View the 2024 TCED Course Schedule

 Required for TCED Certification